Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Geometry of Hochschild homology

+Up to this point, the analysis applies to any simplicial set.
+When $|X|$ is compact (equivalently, $X$ has finitely many non-degenerate simplices), $|X|^n/\Delta_n(|X|)$ is homeomorphic to the one-point compactification $F(|X|, n)^+$, inducing the claimed homeomorphism. \end{proof}

 Every labeled configuration space is naturally filtered by number of points in a configuration.
-However, in the case of the above claim, the filtration is seen to be split, and the resulting graded factors are the compactified configuration spaces $\left(F(|X|,n)\times_{\SymGroup[n]} S^n \right)^+$.

-This grading is refined further to a multi-grading by listing the multiplicities of every label $s\in S$.
-E.g. if $S = \{s_1,s_2\}$, then the component with multi-degree $(n_1,n_2)$ is the $S$-labeled configuration space of $n_1+n_2$ distinct points in $X$ such that $n_1$ of them are labeled by $s_1$ and the rest labeled by $s_2$, one-point compactified.
+In the case of the last claim the filtration actually splits, and the resulting graded factors are the compactified configuration spaces with a fixed number of points.
+This grading is refined further to a multi-grading by listing the multiplicities of every label $s\in T$.
+E.g. if $T = \{\text{red},\text{blue}\}$, then the component with multi-degree $(n_r,n_b)$ is the configuration space of $n_r$ red points and $n_b$ blue points, all of which distinct, compactified by one point at $\infty$.

-\begin{cor} For $S = \{1,\ldots,n\}$, the $(1,\ldots,1)$ multi-degree component of $|\ConfLabeled{X_{+}}{Z[S]}|$ is the one-point compactification of the ordinary ordered configuration space of $n$ distinct points in $|X|$.
-The natural $\SymGroup[n]$-action on $S$ by permutations agrees with the usual action on the configuration space by relabeling. \end{cor}
+\begin{cor} For $T = \{1,\ldots,n\}$, the $(1,\ldots,1)$ multi-degree component of the realisation $|M[T]_{\bullet}\circ(X_+)|$ is the one-point compactification of the ordinary ordered configuration space of $n$ distinct points in $|X|$.
+The natural $\SymGroup[n]$-action on $T$ by permutations agrees with the usual action on the configuration space by relabeling points. \end{cor}

+\begin{rmk} From this point on we will abuse notation and use $X$ to refer both to the simplicial set and its geometric realization.
+The notation $F(X,n)^+$ for compactified configuration spaces can be understood either as a topological space or as the simplicial set $X^n/\Delta_n(X)$, so that $|F(X,n)^+|\cong F(|X|,n)^+$ when $X$ has finitely many non-degenerate simplices.
+Since simplicial and singular homology agree, the ambiguity in notation is immaterial. \end{rmk}